maxsitt/insect-detect-docs/docs/deployment/analysis.md

     - save metadata sorted by recording ID, tracking ID and timestamp successively (ascending) to `*metadata_classified_sorted.csv`

-2. Group metadata by tracking ID per recording ID and calculate for each tracking ID:
+2.  **Group metadata by tracking ID per recording ID and calculate for each tracking ID**:

     - number of images per top1 class
     - total number of images per tracking ID